 Open to graduate students who work at least 30 hours per week at a 501c3 non-profit organization.
-The recipient must be degree-seeking, enrolled full-time in a Master's program, have at least an undergraduate GPA of 3.0 and submit verification of employment.
-The total scholarship is up to \$3000 for the entire degree program.
+The recipient must be degree-seeking, enrolled full-time in a Master's program, have at least an undergraduate GPA of 3.0, and submit verification of employment.
+Award is a one-time scholarship up to \$3000.